 In time, we hope to assess which parts of Planet’s smart solutions catalogue can be described using the Design for All concept, and for Laguna – which as of now is our largest and most comprehensive smart city development – to be evaluated as a case study by EIDD.
 Although we are not currently working with any of the other members, a brief glance at the 34 organisations that we are now listed alongside reveals that there are many interesting and fruitful connections to be made.

-If you’d like to find out more about EIDD – Design for All Europe, please click here.
+Click here if you’d like to find out more about EIDD – Design for All Europe.